-The tax charge has increased marginally by \$0.8m in the third quarter to \$13.0m.
-The effective tax rate reported for the quarter was 19.9% (2017 restated: 16.6%), reflecting impairments which have been treated as non-deductible in the period and some profits being earned in jurisdictions where the tax rate is higher than the UK.
+The tax charge has increased marginally by \$0.9m in the third quarter to \$11.7m.
+The effective tax rate reported for the quarter was 4.9% (2017 restated: 8.8%), reflecting removal of the unrealised gain on the conversion liability of the convertible bonds which is non-taxable.
+The underlying effective tax rate was 23.0% (2017 restated: 16.8%).
+This rate is higher than the UK statutory rate of 19% (2017: 19.25%) due to impairments which have been treated as non-deductible in the period and some profits being earned in jurisdictions where the tax rate is higher than the UK.

 The Group maintains tax provisions in respect of ongoing enquiries with tax authorities.
 In the event that all such enquiries were settled entirely in favour of the authorities, the Group would incur a cash tax outflow of c. \$110m during the first half of 2019.
-This cost is substantially provided for and the enquiries remain ongoing at this time.
+The quantum and timing of this cost remains uncertain but it is substantially provided for and the enquiries remain ongoing at this time.